 Allbirds have partnered with Soles4Souls to donate lightly worn pre-loved pairs to communities in need.

-SAOLA’s Ethical and Sustainability Practices
+Icebug’s Ethical & Sustainability Practices

 Materials: